This is a guest post by Angela Auldridge, who is a mom and an advocate for her son who has the SCN2a gene mutation.

 Mark had a missense mutation on the SCN2a gene, which plays quite an important role in brain development.

 Finally!
 An answer!
-But what followed was perhaps even scarier.
+But the next step is perhaps even scarier.

 The rush to share the results was to warn us about the potential for epilepsy, which is the most prominent condition associated with this gene mutation.